sankalp1999/blog/content/posts/learn_touch_typing.md

 Practice with music to reduce subvocalization.
 (I did this sometimes to relax, I would not push myself unless felt like in such sessions)

-Participate in competitions on 10fastfinger and races on typingracer dot com here and there outside your general regime
+Participate in competitions on 10fastfinger and races on [typingracer](https://play.typeracer.com/) here and there outside your general practice sessions